dmsul/ipy-srun/README.md

 ## Configuring your sound!

-The default sound is an old Mac startup sound similar to [this](https://www.youtube.com/watch?v=i9qOJqNjalE).
-However, you can point it at any WAV file you want by adding your file to the `srun` directory, changing the filename in the code, and re-installing.
+The default sound is a voice saying "Job's Done!"
+An alternate sound included with the package is an old Mac startup sound similar to [this](https://www.youtube.com/watch?v=i9qOJqNjalE).
+However, you can point `%srun` at any WAV file you want by adding your file to the `srun` directory, changing the filename in the code, and re-installing.
 You can also use system beeps instead of a WAV.
 (NOTE: ConEmu and CMDer suppress system beeps by default.)